Making a complaint

 Complaints about our service: formForm of authority

-When submitting a complaint about service to the Commission, you may wish to authorise someone else to deal with the Commission for you, such as an accountant, solicitor, friend or relative.
+You may wish to authorise someone else to submit a complaint about service and deal with the Commission for you, such as an accountant, solicitor, friend or relative.

-If you wish to appoint someone to act as your authorised representative in a complaint about service matter, please complete the form of authority below.
-Once completed, you may submit the form to the Commission by email to communications@charitycommissionni.org.uk or by post to The Complaints Co-ordinator at:
+To appoint someone to act as your authorised representative in a complaint about service matter, please complete the ‘Form of authority’ below and submit it to communications@charitycommissionni.org.uk or by post to The Complaints Co-ordinator at:

 Charity Commission for Northern Ireland